kseans8/AJAX-test/README.md

 - [x] Randomize questions
 - [x] Implement ajax so page doesn't reload every time a new question is called
 - [x] Create 10 questions middle school level questions
-- [ ] Remove quesion from array once it has been selected
+- [ ] Remove question from array once it has been selected
 - [ ] Create scoring and return results when the quiz is done
 - [ ] Add timer (because speed is just as important as accuracy)
 - [ ] CSS